On the Doubt about Margin Explanation of Boosting: Conclusion

 The margin theory provides one of the most intuitive and popular theoretical explanations to \texttt{AdaBoost}.
 It is well-accepted that the margin distribution is crucial for characterizing the performance of \texttt{AdaBoost}, and it is desirable to theoretically establish generalization bounds based on margin distribution.

-In this paper, we show that previous margin bounds, such as the minimum margin bound and Emargin bound, are all single-margin bounds that do not really depend on the whole margin distribution.
-Then, we improve slightly the empirical Bernstein bound with different skills.
-As our main results, we prove a new generalization bound which considers exactly the same factors as Schapire et al. \cite{Schapire:Freund:Bartlett:Lee1998} but is uniformly tighter than the bounds of Schapire et al. \cite{Schapire:Freund:Bartlett:Lee1998} and Breiman \cite{Breiman1999}, and thus provide a complete answer to Breiman's doubt on the margin theory.
-By incorporating other factors such as average margin and variance, we prove another upper bound which is heavily related to the whole margin distribution.
-Our empirical evidence shows that AdaBoost has better performance than but not absolutely outperform arc-gv, which further confirm our theory.
+In this paper, we first present the \textit{$k$th margin bound} and further study on its relationship to previous work such as the minimum margin bound and Emargin bound.
+Then, we improve the empirical Bernstein bound with different skills.
+As our main results, we prove a new generalization bound which considers exactly the same factors as \cite{Schapire:Freund:Bartlett:Lee1998} but is sharper than the bounds of \cite{Schapire:Freund:Bartlett:Lee1998} and \cite{Breiman1999}, and thus provide a complete answer to Breiman's doubt on the margin theory.
+By incorporating other factors such as average margin and variance, we present another generalization error bound which is heavily related to the whole margin distribution.
+In addition, we provide margin bounds for generalization error of voting classifiers in finite VC-dimension space.
+An interesting future issue is to develop new algorithms based on our theory.